Modifying a Table

 The following sections are displayed in the Builder tab.

 All dimensions used to create the table are displayed in this area.
-You can select (Swap Axis) to swap rows and columns.
-You can also add additional dimensions to rows and columns.
+You can add additional dimensions to rows and columns.

 When you hover over a dimension, you can select (Filter) to add or modify filters.